Bertodemus/Password-Generator/README.md

 # JavaScript: Password Generator

 This is a small application that generates a random password based on user-selected criteria.
 The user has two options when it comes to selecting the criteria for their password.
-The user can chose to be prompted for their choices or they can manually select the options vis radio buttons.
+The user can chose to be prompted for their choices or they can manually select the options via radio buttons.

 ## Overview